d2l-ai/d2l-en/chapter_linear-classification/softmax-regression-scratch.md

 ## The Model

-Now we have everything to implement [**the softmax regression model.**]
+We now have everything that we need to implement [**the softmax regression model.**]
 As in our linear regression example, each instance will be represented by a fixed-length vector.
-Since the raw data here consists of $28 \times 28$ pixel images, [**we flatten each image, treating them as vectors of length 784.**]
+Since the raw data here consists of $28 \times 28$ pixel images,
-In the future, we will talk about more sophisticated strategies for exploiting the spatial structure, but for now we treat each pixel location as just another feature.
+[**we flatten each image,
+treating them as vectors of length 784.**]
+In later chapters, we will introduce convolutional neural networks, which exploit the spatial structure in a more satisfying way.

 In softmax regression,
-we have as many outputs as there are classes.
+the number of outputs from our network should be equal to the number of classes.
 (**Since our dataset has 10 classes, our network has an output dimension of 10.**)
 Consequently, our weights constitute a $784 \times 10$ matrix plus a $1 \times 10$ dimensional row vector for the biases.
-As with linear regression, we initialize the weights `W` with Gaussian noise.
-The biases to take the initial value 0.
+As with linear regression,
+we initialize the weights `W`
+with Gaussian noise.
+The biases are initialized as zeros.

 ```{.python .input}
 %%tab mxnet